aertslab/arboreto/docs/concept.rst

 Concept and Background
 ======================

-Arboretum was conceived to address the need for a faster alternative for the classic GENIE3 implementation for inferring gene regulatory networks from high-throughput gene expression profiles.
+Arboreto was conceived to address the need for a faster alternative for the classic GENIE3 implementation for inferring gene regulatory networks from high-throughput gene expression profiles.

 ..
-(To understand arboretum, it is useful to understand GENIE3's strategy for inferring
+(To understand arboreto, it is useful to understand GENIE3's strategy for inferring
     gene regulatory networks.
     ... here we go again...)